TheOdinProject/curriculum/rails_programming/rails_basics/deployment.md

 Dialing things back to the local environment, here are a few useful things to know to help you work more efficiently in development:

-* Use `$ rails server -p 3001` to create a Rails server on a different port (in the example, port 3001).
-This way you can run multiple Rails apps at the same time.
+* <span id="localhost-knowledge-check">Use `$ rails server -p 3001` to create a Rails server on a different port (in the example, port 3001).</span>  This way you can run multiple Rails apps at the same time.
 Just go to http://localhost:3001 now to access the new app.

 ## Assignment